dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

   blob.download_to_filename(destination_file_name)
 ```

-### Generate vector embeddings using a Text Embedding model

-Step 1: Split long product description text into smaller chunks
+### Chunking with LangChain

-- The product descriptions can be much longer than what can fit into a single API request for generating the vector embedding.

-- For example, Vertex AI text embedding model accepts a maximum of 3,072 input tokens for a single API request.
+The ingested documents can be much longer than what can fit into a Vertex AI request for generating the vector embedding.
+In fact, Vertex AI text embedding model accepts text of size up to 3,072.

-- Use the `RecursiveCharacterTextSplitter` from LangChain library to split
-the description into smaller chunks of 500 characters each.
+This helper function uses the `RecursiveCharacterTextSplitter` from the LangChain library to split a document into smaller chunks of 1024 characters each.

 ```python
 from langchain.text_splitter import RecursiveCharacterTextSplitter